 For many personal investors, there is a real need for good income-generating investments.
-The CF Seneca Diversified Income Fund is a multi-asset portfolio aiming to deliver a high and growing income with the potential to preserve the real value of invested capital.
+The LF Seneca Diversified Income Fund is a multi-asset portfolio aiming to deliver a high and growing income with the potential to preserve the real value of invested capital.

 The fund has historically delivered a dividend yield of circa 5%*, with income now paid out on a monthly basis.